A combined first and second order variational approach for image reconstruction: Preliminaries

 \section{Preliminaries}

+In this section, we introduce some basic notions that we are going to use.
+A reader familiar with Radon measures, $BV$ functions and relaxed functionals can quickly go through Sections \ref{radonsection}, \ref{bvsection} and \ref{relaxedsection} respectively.
+Section \ref{convexsection} familiarises the reader with convex functions of measures, a perhaps less known subject.\\

-\textbf{Remarks on standard notation}: As usual, we denote with $\mathcal{L}^{n}$ and $\mathcal{H}^{n}$ the Lebesgue measure and the $n$-dimensional Hausdorff measure on $\mathbb{R}^{n}$.
-Different notions are denoted by $|\cdot|$: When it is applied on vectors or matrices it denotes the Euclidean norm (vector) or the Frobenious norm (matrices).
+\textbf{Remarks on standard notation}: As usual, we denote with $\mathcal{L}^{n}$ the Lebesgue measure.
+Different notions are denoted by $|\cdot|$: When it is applied on vectors or matrices it denotes the Euclidean norm (vector) or the Frobenius norm (matrices).
 When it is applied on measures it denotes the total variation measure while when it is applied on Borel subsets of $\mathbb{R}^{n}$ it denotes the Lebesgue measure of that subset.
 Finally, $|\cdot|_{1}$ denotes the $\ell_{1}$ norm in $\mathbb{R}^{n}$ and $(\cdot,\cdot)$ denotes the standard Euclidean inner product.